taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 4.7     Updating an EB
 ###### 4.7.1 	Description and Priority

 The user will be update his/her EB after posting it.
 The user will be able to update whatever information he/she believes is necessary.
 Deleting an EB is also a part of updating an EB.
 An error message will alert the user if the user tries to add invalid input or if the user did not post an EB in the first place.
 Otherwise, the system will ask the user to confirm the update.
+This will be a medium priority because it's an optional choice for he user if he/she wants to update an EB.

 ###### 4.7.2 	Stimulus/Response Sequences